Where We Serve

 Bob is a member of the Salesmanship Club and has been actively involved with numerous civic organizations.
 Bob served as President of the Board of Trustees for Highland Park ISD.

 Carter currently serves on the Board of Directors of the Texas Association of Business (txbiz.org).
 He is the Chairman of the Economic Development Committee.
 The Texas Association of Business is the chamber of commerce for the State of Texas.
 Carter serves on the Workforce Solutions Board of Directors by appointment from County of Dallas Judge Clay Jenkins.
 He is a member of the Board of Directors for the Irving Police Family Advocacy Center.
-He serves on the Board of Directors for the Catch Up and Read Organization (catchupandread.org) which provides after school tutoring for DISD students focusing on improving reading skills at the grade school level.
 He is a member of the Irving Las Colinas Chamber of Commerce where he has served as the Chairman of the Board of Directors, Chairman of the Economic Development Committee and Chairman -Technology Leadership Council.
 He has provided Economic Development consultation to the City Manager and CFO of the City of Irving.
 He also served on the Irving ISD Superintendent’s Business advisory council.
 He oversees the Community Relations for NEC foundation which supports – Irma Rangel Young Leadership School, Irving Family Advocacy Center, Dallas Heart Association, Herbert Marcus Elementary, Irving Cares and Habitat for Humanity.

-ANGIE PARRA is an Executive Director, Client Experience with Requisite Capital Management.
+Angie is the Executive Director of Client Experience with Requisite Capital Management.
 Angie received dual degrees from Southern Methodist University in Dallas, Texas; a Bachelor of Business Administration in Organizational Behavior and Business Policy and a Bachelor of Arts in Latin American Studies and in Spanish.
 Devoting her professional life to the financial world, Angie has worked for several prestigious Wall Street firms and is a graduate of both the Leadership Arts Institute and of Leadership Dallas.
-She is currently also on the board of Junior Players, whose mission encourages intellectual growth, mental well-being and the development of life skills in the youth of North Texas.
-Angie has contributed to Friends of Fair Park, SMU Alumni Board, the Innovators of the DSOL, various neighborhood associations and initiatives and as well as task forces with the DMA, Contact Crisis Line, the Dallas Symphony Orchestra and the Leukemia & Lymphoma Society.
+Angie resides in Dallas.

-CAROL VIG is a graduate of ESD and has a B.A. in Advertising from SMU.
-She is the past President of the ESD Alumni Association and currently serves on the Board of Trustees for the Episcopal School of Dallas.
-She is the chair of the Advancement Committee and has served on the communications task force.
+Carol is a graduate of ESD and has a B.A. in Advertising from SMU.
+She is the past President of the ESD Alumni Association and a past member of the Board of Trustees for the Episcopal School of Dallas.
+She was the chair of the Advancement Committee and has served on the communications task force as well as the search committee for the head of school.
 Carol has served our city by tutoring children in various literacy programs.
-Carol and her husband, Bennett are past chairs of The Children’s Trust of Children’s Medical Center Dallas and have two children.
+Carol and her husband, Bennett, are past chairs of The Children’s Trust of Children’s Medical Center Dallas and have two children.